leoTiez/nfree/README.md

 - `--verbosity`: verbosity flag to set amount of visualisation during execution.
 - `--p1_tss`: use the closest peak to the TSS to determine the +1 nucleosome.
 Computation does subsequently not rely anymore on the calculation of the NFR
 - `--mind_nucl`: minimum distance between +1 and -1 nucleosome.
 - `--scale`: Scale the smoothed signals.
-This is predominantly helpful when you intend to plot your results (i.e. `verbosity > 3`)
+This can be used to adjust the comparability of the depth between different MNase signals.
+It can be also helpful if you're intending to plot your results (i.e. `verbosity > 3`)